Christian Lovis, MD, MPH, FACMI

 Iain Buchan founded and leads the Centre for Health Informatics at the University of Manchester, which now hosts the MRC Health eResearch Centre - the methodological hub for the UK's national Farr Institute for Health Informatics Research.
 He has backgrounds in clinical medicine, pharmacology, statistics and public health, and his informatics depth is around building usefully complex models and health and care to support research and service-development.

 Mircea Focsa, MD, PhD

-Associate Professor, University of Medicine and Pharmacy of Timisoara
+Associate Professor, Victor Babeș University of Medicine and Pharmacy of Timisoara, Romania

 Mircea Focsa is a medical doctor and specialist in public health and healthcare management.
-His great attraction to the IT domain lead his research to fields like database and knowledge management, bio-signals and image processing, biostatistics, and medical ontology.
-He earned hi PhD in medical informatics and was involved as member or team leader in several European and national research projects related to EHR systems (QREC, EHR-QTN, epSOS).
-He is currently an associate professor in the Department of Medical Informatics at the University of Medicine and Pharmacy of Timisoara and recently became an Expert Evaluator of the European Commission for eHealth Projects.
+His great attraction to the IT domain led his research to fields like database and knowledge management, bio-signals and image processing, biostatistics, and medical ontology.
+He earned his PhD in medical informatics and was involved as a member or team leader in several European and national research projects related to EHR systems (QREC, EHR-QTN, epSOS).
+He is currently an associate professor in the Department of Medical Informatics at the Victor Babeș University of Medicine and Pharmacy of Timisoara and recently became an Expert Evaluator of the European Commission for eHealth Projects.

 Jeffrey Klann, MEng, PhD

 Harvard Medical School, USA

 Jeffrey Klann’s research focuses on the secondary use of medical data for knowledge discovery, quality, safety, and efficiency.
 This takes the form of informatics tools that enable research and discovery (eg, data warehouses, analysis platforms, distributed computing) as well as applications and methods for utilizing that data (eg, decision support, data mining, artificial intelligence, Bayesian networks).